grame-cncm/faustdoc/src/manual/midi.md

 ### `[midi:pgm]` or `[midi:pgm chan]` Metadata

 The `[midi:pgm]` metadata assigns the program-change to a Faust parameter.
 When used in a slider/nentry or a bargraph, this metadata will use the UI element range.
 Only the values described in the UI element range will be used at reception, and can be sent.
-The first `[midi:pgm]` version can receive messages on all channels, and will send on the channel 0.
-The second  `[midi:pgm chan]` version can receive messages on `chan` only and will send on the `chan` channel.
+The first `[midi:pgm]` version can receive messages on all channels, and will send on all channels.
+The second `[midi:pgm chan]` version can receive messages on `chan` only, and will send on the `chan` channel only.

 **Usage**